dekvall/softfix/README.md

 ````

 ## Motivation
 A PR should be atomic in itself, and can usually be a single commit.
-New contributors, usually after a long and  arduous review process can be asked to "squash" their commits.
-This can be confusing, especially for new contributors, so this action makes it easy make the entire changeset into one commit and if one wants to do so, change the commit message.
+When you submit a change to an upstream repo, after a long and arduous review process, you will probably be asked to "squash" your commits.
+This can be confusing, especially for new contributors, so this action makes it easy to turn the entire changeset into one commit and if one wants to do so, change the commit message.

 ![softfix_demo](img/softfix_demo.png)